ERP plot

 Add an error ribbon, with lower and upper limits based on the :stderror column.

-• pvalue::DataFrame = nothing
+• significance::DataFrame = nothing

-Show a p-values as a horizontal bars.
+Show significant time periods as horizontal bars.

-Example: DataFrame(from = [0.1, 0.3], to=[0.5, 0.7], coefname=["(Intercept)", "condition:face"]).
+Example: DataFrame(from = [0.1, 0.3], to = [0.5, 0.7], coefname = ["(Intercept)", "condition: face"]).

 If coefname is not specified, the significance lines will be black.